 Vertical impact simulations of a full-size and simplified scaled models of an aircraft fuselage section

-Computer modeling and simulations on the crashworthiness of aircraft using validated models have provided insight into the energy-absorption characteristics of structures and have allowed parametric studies in the evaluation of different crash energy management designs.
-In this study, the dynamic responses of a detailed and simplified full-size, and scaled fuselage models in vertical impact are investigated.
-The detailed full-size model, constructed from a Boeing 737 mid fuselage section, consists of a stiff auxiliary fuel tank and a cargo door.
+Computer simulations of aircraft crashworthiness of aircraft using validated models have provided insight into the nature of the energy-absorption of structures and allow parametric studies in evaluation of different crash energy management designs.
+In this study, the dynamic responses of scaled aircraft fuselage models in comparison with a detailed full-size fuselage model in vertical impact are investigated.
+The detailed full-size model, constructed from a Boeing 737 mid-section fuselage, consists of a rigid auxiliary fuel tank and a cargo door.
 The detailed full-size model is dropped from a height of 4.26 m (14 ft) onto a rigid surface, which corresponds to a vertical impact speed of 9.14 m/s (30 ft/s).
-The drop simulations are performed using the non-linear explicit code, LS-DYNA.
-Correlation of the detailed full-size model with the physical test conducted by the Federal Aviation Administration is demonstrated.
-Scale modeling technique applied to the aircraft fuselage section is utilized and for scaling purposes, a simplified full-size model is constructed without the auxiliary fuel tank and cargo door.
-The crash responses of the simplified full-size models in relation to the detailed full-size model are shown and discussed.
-The scaling approach involves geometrical scaling of the simplified full-size model with scale factors of 1/5th, 1/10th and 1/20th.
+The drop test simulations are performed using the non-linear explicit code, LS-DYNA.
+Correlation of the detailed full-size model with the experimental test conducted by the Federal Aviation Administration is presented and demonstrated.
+The scale modeling technique applied to the aircraft fuselage section is then utilized and for this purpose, a simplified full-size model is first constructed without the auxiliary fuel tank and cargo door.
+The crash responses of the simplified full-size models in relation to the detailed full-size model are examined.
+1/5th, 1/10th and 1/20th scaled models are constructed utilizing the scaling techniques on the simplified full-size model.
 The vertical impact simulations of the scaled models are carried with identical impact speed as that of the detailed full-size model.
-General scaling laws for geometry, mass, velocity, acceleration and forces are utilized to predict the results for the scaled models.
-The approach and results presented in this study have demonstrated an efficient and innovative method on the design and crashworthiness of a fuselage section.
+General scaling laws for geometry, mass, velocity, acceleration and forces are utilized to predict the output parameters for different scaled models.
+The results from this study on scaling technique demonstrate a cost-effective and innovative method on the design and crashworthiness analysis of an aircraft structure.